 This course continues the study of the functioning of the human body.
 The anatomy and physiology, the medical terminology, and the pathophysiology of the integumentary, respiratory, nervous, and endocrine systems will be explored.
 Special senses will be discussed.

 Prerequisites: ALH102, ALH104, ALH106.
-Terms Offered: SP, FL, on ground Lancaster
+Terms Offered: FL, SP

 ALH130 Anatomy and Physiology II+